vercidium-audio/vaudio-wwise/README.md

 ## File Overview

-- `wwise/*.cs` contains the C# bindings for Wwise [TODO]
+- `wwise/AkSoundEngine.cs` contains the C# bindings for Wwise
-- `WwiseSystem.cs` and `WwiseSound.cs` are helper files for working with Wwise [TODO]
+- `WwiseSystem.cs` and `WwiseSound.cs` are helper files for working with Wwise
 - `resource/audio/speech.ogg` is an example file included for playback
-- `Scene.cs` creates a Vercidium Audio context and initialises Wwise [TODO]
+- `Scene.cs` creates a Vercidium Audio context and initialises Wwise

-Scene.cs is where you can adjust ray counts, add primitives change materials and more.
+Scene.cs is where you can adjust ray counts, add primitives, change materials and more.
 See the [Vercidium Audio docs](https://docs.vercidium.com/raytraced-audio/v110/Getting+Started) for more.

 ## Controls

 Open the project in Visual Studio 2022 or 2026, and press F5 to run the project.

-A debug window will appear, which renders the raytracing scene (primitives and rays), an echogram at the top, and raytracing stats in the bottom left.
+A debug window will appear that displays:
+- the raytracing scene (primitives and rays)
+- an echogram at the top
+- raytracing stats in the bottom left.

+Controls:

 - Use WASD and the mouse to move the camera
 - Press escape to release the mouse